Sigue Sigue Sputnik

-Sigue Sigue Sputnik were a British new wave band formed in 1982 by former Generation X bassist Tony James.
+Sigue Sigue Sputnik were a British new wave band formed in London in 1982 by former Generation X bassist Tony James.
 The band have had three UK top-40 hit singles, including "Love Missile F1-11" and "21st Century Boy".

 The band's music, image and inspiration drew from a range of electronic and glam bands such as Suicide and the New York Dolls.